real-itu/REAL_website/content/authors/Rodrigo Moreno/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Engineering - Computer Science
+  - course: PhD in Engineering, Computer Science
     institution: Universidad Nacional de Colombia
     year: 2019
   - course: MEng in Industrial Automation